nickwynja/deploysecondcrack/README.markdown

 ## 2. Start Dropbox

 After installation, enter the command `/etc/init.d/dropbox start` to start Dropbox.
 You will be shown a URL you need to copy and paste into your browser to link the server to your account.
 Make sure you're logged into the account you want to be connected with if you have multiple.
-Once you link your account, you should see the `Client successfully linked` message.
+Once you link your account, you should see the "Client successfully linked" message.
+You'll see the message "Session terminated, killing shell... ...killed." but that's OK, Dropbox should still be running and syncing fine.
 To get back to the command prompt hit ctrl+c.

-You'll see the message `Session terminated, killing shell... ...killed.` but that's OK, Dropbox should still be running and syncing fine.
+# Start Second Crack

+Second Crack is installed and set to run updates automatically, but lets kick start it so we don't have to wait.

+    /home/blog/secondcrack/engine/update.sh /home/blog/Dropbox/Blog/ /home/blog/secondcrack/

-# 3. Restart Apache
+## 3. Restart Apache

 Everything should be in place now and we just have to start up the Apache web server with this command: `sudo service httpd start`.